sonmarcho/sonmarcho.github.io/5-passions.md

 into simpler characters, whose most primitive ones are called
 <i>radicals</i>.
 More specifically, it often happens that a character can be
-decomposed into a first character which gives the sound, and a second, smaller one called the <i>key</i> which gives the meaning.
+decomposed into a first character which gives the sound, and a second, smaller one called the <i>key</i> and which gives the meaning.
 For instance, 青 / <i>qīng</i>
 expresses both green and blue and designates a (set of) color(s) typically found in landscapes, and consequently also found in paintings like the famous 山水 / shān-shuǐ / "mountain and water".
-This radical is used in many other characters, from which I give a selection below:
+This radical is used in many other characters with a similar pronunciation, from which I give a selection below:

 <blockquote style="font-style: normal">
 - 情 / <i>qíng</i> / "(a) feeling" - 忄is a compact version of 心 / <i>xīn</i> / "heart" <br>